Luigian/Php_Piscine/day05/ex17/README.md

-# Piscine_Php / day05 / ex17 : Maths - THE COME BACK
+# Php_Piscine / day05 / ex17 : Maths - THE COME BACK

 ## Description
 Create the request to display the number of offered subscription in a column named ’nb_susc’, as well as the average subscription price, rounded to the unit (below) in a column named ’av_susc’.
 There must be a third colum named ’ft’ displaying the sum of modulo 42 subscribtion lengths.